 Phi Delta Theta

 Interfraternity Council is the governing body of the North American Interfraternity Conference at UTEP.
-UTEP hosts two Interfraternity Chapters and one Colony Chapter out of the total 66 National Fraternities.
+UTEP hosts two Interfraternity Chapters out of the total 66 National Fraternities.
 Founded in 1909, IFC serves to enrich the fraternity experience, advance and grow the fraternity community, and enhance the educational experience of fraternity members.

 During the Fall and Spring semesters, IFC will host large recruitment events at the beginning of each semester.
 These events are to create personal connections for potential members and active members.
 Recruitment is a mutual selection process that allows for potential new members and chapters to find the best organizational fit.
 These organizations will host their events individually from each other.